kartelj/rils/README.md

 The model will be written inside out.txt.
 Note that there is semi-automated (interactive) simplification (step 4 in the paper) for the dataset_3.

-4. The execution might be lengthy so we provide all these prevously obtained product files inside the results/ directory.